-The Kaapelinkulma Gold Project ("Kaapelinkulma”) is an advanced exploration project in the Valkeakoski municipality in southern Finland, 65 kilometres east of the Vammala Plant.
+The Kaapelinkulma Gold Mine ("Kaapelinkulma”) is an open-pit gold mining operation located in the Valkeakoski municipality in southern Finland, 65 kilometres east of the Vammala Plant.

 Kaapelinkulma represents an orogenic gold deposit located in the Palaeoproterozoic Vammala Migmatite Belt.
 It comprises a set of sub-parallel lodes in a tight array hosted within a sheared quartz-diorite unit inside a tonalitic intrusive.